neilg63/dynamic-token/README.md

 - By contrast, dynamic tokens can restrict access to a select group of clients with non-reusable tokens without the need for a handshake.
 If user-specific authentication is required, embedded UUIDs can be used for a second database-driven authorisation step.

 ### Obfuscation rather than one-way encyrption
-As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be API token by comparing two dynamic tokens.
+As base-64 encoding is very common, it would be possible to decode a dynamic token and through brute force guess which parts may be the shared API token by comparing two generated dynamic tokens via a standard base-64 decoding function.
 However, potential hackers would still need to guess how to decode and reassemble the timestamp and exclude random control characters.

 ### Customisation Options